Foudge/xmrig/README.md

       --donate-level=N     donate level, default 5% (5 minutes in 100 minutes)
-      --user-agent         set custom user-agent string for pool -B, --background         run the miner in the background -c, --config=FILE        load a JSON-format configuration file -l, --log-file=FILE      log all output to a file --max-cpu-usage=N    maximum CPU usage for automatic threads mode (default 75)
+      --user-agent         set custom user-agent string for pool -B, --background         run the miner in the background --benchmark          run the miner in offline benchmark mode -c, --config=FILE        load a JSON-format configuration file -l, --log-file=FILE      log all output to a file --max-cpu-usage=N    maximum CPU usage for automatic threads mode (default 75)